flokoe/bash-hackers-wiki/docs/howto/edit-ed.md

 **\_\_ shell parameters are expanded \_\_**

-If you don\'t quote the delimiter, \$ has a special meaning.
+If you don't quote the delimiter, \$ has a special meaning.
 This sounds obvious but it's easy to forget this fact when you use addresses like
 \$-1 or commands like \$a.
 Either quote the \$ or the delimiter: